mesfind/ai_weather/docs/index.md

 ## The Lessons

-The data we are using for this lesson are from the Portal Project Teaching Database
+The data we are using for this lesson are from the Portal Project Teaching Database.

-More details about the files we'll use and where to download them are available on the [Setup](setup/) page
+More details about the files we'll use and where to download them are available on the [Setup]({{ '/setup/' | relative_url }}) page.

-> ## Prerequisites
+> **Prerequisites**
 >
-> Learners need to understand the concepts of files and directories
-> (including the working directory) and how to start a Python
-> interpreter before tackling this lesson.
-This lesson references the Jupyter
-> notebook although it can be taught through any Python interpreter.
-> The commands in this lesson pertain to **Python 3**.
+> Learners need to understand the concepts of files and directories (including the working directory) and how to start a Python interpreter before tackling this lesson.
+This lesson references the Jupyter notebook, although it can be taught through any Python interpreter.
+The commands in this lesson pertain to **Python 3**.
-{: .prereq}
+{: .callout .prereq }

-### Getting Started
+## Getting Started

 To get started with installing Python, follow the directions given in the [Python section of the course Software page](https://mesfind.github.io/ai-weather).

 In addition to installing Python on your own computer, you will also need to download the data files used in the tutorials.
-Details for doing this are found in the [Setup](setup/) page.
+Details for doing this are found in the [Setup]({{ '/setup/' | relative_url }}) page.